-If you have a lot of debt and no clear plan on how to pay it off, it’s time to talk to a credit union financial advisor and create a plan, starting with high rates products.
+If you have a lot of debt and no clear plan on how to pay it off, it’s time to talk to a credit union financial advisor and create a plan and an honest budget that you can stick to in order to pay down debt.
 Credit unions care about your financial success, not just the bottom line, so we will give you honest advice.
 Find your local credit union here.

 Know your rates